dougn/fogbugz-orm/README.rst

 The CustomFields plugin allows you to add yor own elements to cases in `FogBugz`_.
 These elements are added to the `FogBugz XML API`_ with a prefix and a unique magic string suffix.
-Also any punctuation is transformed.
-So you will need to look up what your custom field is with :py:meth:`fborm.FogBugzORM.listCustomFieldNames`.
-Once you know that you can simplify your code by setting a ``namemap`` for the returned data.
+Also, any punctuation is transformed, so you will need to look up what your custom field is with :py:meth:`fborm.FogBugzORM.listCustomFieldNames`.
+Once you know that, you can simplify your code by setting a ``namemap`` for the returned data.
-This means that if you have multiple servers with the same CustomFields, they will have diffent names in the API.
+This means that if you have multiple servers with the same CustomFields, they will have different names in the API.
 Having a per-server ``namemap`` greatly simplifies your code.

 .. code:: python